 Your college experience isn’t complete without getting involved outside of the classroom.
 Luckily, RMCAD has several fun clubs, activities and opportunities to help you meet more fellow students and find your space within the college.
-Take a closer look at these top six ways to get involved at RMCAD!
+Take a closer look at how to get involved on the RMCAD campus!

 1. Join a club or organization (or start your own).